-If you are a male to female (m2f) transgender person, who has either transitioned or is in the process of undertaking steps to appear more feminine in line with your gender identity, you may have considered hair transplant surgery for a more feminine hairline.
-The operation can be especially effective if you are receding.
-In this blog, weโ€™ll explain why transgender hair transplant surgery (hairline surgery) is a viable option.
+If you are a male to female (MTF) transgender person, who has either transitioned or is in the process of undertaking steps to appear more feminine in line with your gender identity, you may have considered hair transplant surgery for a more feminine hairline.
+The operation can be especially effective if you are receding or have lost hair in your temples.
+In this blog, weβll explain why transgender hair transplant surgery (hairline surgery) can be a viable treatment to feminise a hairline.

 Masculine vs feminine hairline

 The characteristics of male and female hairlines are different.
-Letโ€™s run through these characteristics one by one:
+Letβs run through these characteristics one by one:

 Hairline position